-- Not having firefighting equipment available - Not having sprinkler or automatic detection systems when they are required by law or insurance or other. - Not having alarm and notification system in place throughout the facilities - The fire alarm control system disengaged, not functioning properly. - Having firefighting equipment, automatic Detection System or alarm or notification systems are in place, however their function or effectiveness is diminished in such a way that there would be an immediate risk to life during an emergency. - Not having a comprehensive and up to date Emergency Response Plan. - Any emergency support facilities present or poor operating condition such that their function or effectiveness is diminished. - Emergency exit that is blocked, has restricted egress, or is lacking easy means of egress (i.e., key, badge, code) which would pose an immediate risk to life during an emergency. - Not conducting emergency an evacuation drill in the last 2 years since the start of operations of the site or after a Significant Change has occurred.
+- Not having firefighting equipment available - Not having sprinkler or automatic detection systems when they are required by law or insurance or other. - Not having alarm and notification system in place throughout the facilities - The fire alarm control system disengaged, not functioning properly. - Having firefighting equipment, automatic Detection System or alarm or notification systems are in place, however their function or effectiveness is diminished in such a way that there would be an immediate risk to life during an emergency. - Not having a comprehensive and up to date Emergency Response Plan. - Any emergency support facilities present or poor operating condition such that their function or effectiveness is diminished. - Emergency exit that is blocked, has restricted egress, or is lacking easy means of egress (i.e., key, badge, code) which would pose an immediate risk to life during an emergency. - No emergency evacuation drill has been held in the last 2 years or within 1 month after the start of operations of the site or a Significant Change.